rathukugan/ClassChat/doc/phase1/user_stories.md

 **Priority:** med
 **Difficulty:** med

-As an instructor I want to be able to pick and choose the best questions to answer that is relevant to the material so that I can make the best use of my limited lecture time.
+As an instructor I want to be able to pick and choose the best questions to answer that is relevant to the material, so that I can make the best use of my limited lecture time.

 **Priority:** low
 **Difficulty:** high